Fagaceae: Distribution

 The Fagaceae are widely distributed across the Northern Hemisphere.
 Genus-level diversity is concentrated in Southeast Asia, where most of the extant genera are thought to have evolved before migrating to Europe and North America (via the Bering Land Bridge).
 Members of the Fagaceae (such as Fagus grandifolia, Castanea dentata and Quercus alba in the Northeastern United States, or Fagus sylvatica, Quercus robur and Q. petraea in Europe) are often ecologically dominant in northern temperate forests.
-In tropical Southeast Asia, more than 400 species of Castanopsis and Lithocarpus are occur, with some species performing similar dominant roles over large areas.
+More than 400 species of Fagaceae, mostly Castanopsis and Lithocarpus, grow in Southeast Asia, with some species in similar dominant roles over large areas.

-Systematics
+Phylogeny

 Modern molecular phylogenetics suggest the following relationships: